inside.ewu.edu

 Pre-requisites: SOCI 489.

-The thesis represents a summative assessment of the student’s academic competence in his or her field of study.
-Students will complete and defend an original research project in the field of sociology.
+The thesis represents a summative assessment of the student’s academic competence in their field of study.
+Students complete and defend an original research project in the field of sociology.

 SOCI 495.
 INTERNSHIP.
 1-5 Credits.